MilesSystems/aws-deployment/README.md

 You may be required to specify a cli `--profile` and/or `--region` if you have multiple profiles or regions configured in your AWS CLI.
-Use the command `aws configure sso --profile dev` to configure the profile for the AWS CLI to use the SSO credentials.
+Use the command `aws configure sso --profile prod` to configure the profile for the AWS CLI to use the SSO credentials.

 # AWS Architecture